slim-template/slim/README.md

         > 'This is text, too'.

 Note that unlike verbatim text, smart text is automatically escaped for you.
-However, for your convenience, any HTML entities detected are used verbatim.
+However, for your convenience, any HTML entities detected are still used verbatim.

     h1
       Rise & shine